 Photos by Oli Broadhead.

-Oli has been known to write, photograph, and film, with articles and photos featured in publications such as Sidetracked, Geographical, and National Geographic Kids.
-His previous expeditions include an attempted first ascent of a remote Sumatran mountain, a biodiversity survey of an un-researched tropical forest, and two months spent walking coast-to-coast across South India - sleeping in fields frequented by tigers and facing the monsoon with no tent (his own fault).
+Oli is a writer, photographer and filmmaker, featured in publications such as Sidetracked, Geographical, and National Geographic Kids.
+His previous expeditions include an attempted first ascent of a remote Sumatran mountain, a biodiversity survey of an un-researched tropical forest, and two months spent walking coast-to-coast across South India.